wither/Notes/thm/tomghost/README.md

 ## PrivEsc

-> Sudo -l to show sudo binaries, exploit zip to escalate privelages
+> `sudo -l` to show binaries that can be ran as root, exploit `zip` to escalate privelages

 ![](images/privesc.png)